robriks/ethernaut-solutions/coinflip/walkthrough.md

 Ethernaut is a set of gamified Solidity challenges in the style of a CTF, where each level features a hackable smart contract that will inform you of various known security vulnerabilities on EVM blockchains.

-This repo will walk you through a solution to the 4_CoinFlip.sol challenge.
+This repo will walk you through a solution to CoinFlip.sol, the 4th challenge in the series.
 You can find the challenge itself and fully fleshed out solution in the .txt and .sol files in this directory.
 Let's begin!

 OpenZeppelin instructs us that this contract 'is a coin flipping game where you need to build up your winning streak by guessing the outcome of a coin flip.
 To complete this level you'll need to use your psychic abilities to guess the correct outcome 10 times in a row.'